matloff/cdparcoord/README.md

 By the way, there were further levels in the **mom\_ed** variable, 'Primary' and 'Some Secondary', but they didn't show up here, as we plotted only the top 100 lines.
-(Or we set **nlevels** at a higher value that could be tolerated by this data.)
+(Or we set **nlevels** at a higher value than might be effective for this data.)
 There was a similar issue with missing levels on **birth\_order**.

 Speaking of the latter, the earlier-born children seem to be at an